davincitweaker/davincitweaker.github.io/README.md

 ---

 &copy; 2024 DaVinci Tweaker.
 All rights reserved.
-I am not responsible for any damages on your system.
+I am not responsible for any damages done to your system.